Skip to main content

 Climate And Weather

 Kaa-Iya National Park experiences a semi-arid tropical climate with distinct wet and dry seasons.
-The dry season runs from May to October with temperatures ranging from 15-35°C (59-95°F), while the wet season from November to April brings occasional heavy rains and higher humidity.
-The park's vast size creates microclimates across different regions, with the Chaco area experiencing more extreme temperature variations.
+The dry season runs from May to October with temperatures ranging from 15–35°C, while the wet season from November to April brings occasional heavy rains and higher humidity.
+The park's vast size creates microclimatic variation across different regions, with the Chaco area experiencing extreme temperature ranges that can exceed 40°C during the hottest months.

 Human History

-Established in 1995, Kaa-Iya del Gran Chaco National Park is Bolivia's largest protected area and was created through a unique partnership with the indigenous Izoceño-Guaraní people.
-The name 'Kaa-Iya' means 'Lords of the Forest' in Guaraní, reflecting the deep cultural connection between the native communities and this land.
-It represents the first protected area in the Americas to be created at the demand of an indigenous people.
+Kaa-Iya del Gran Chaco National Park was established in 1995 through a unique partnership with the indigenous Izoceño-Guaraní people.
+The name 'Kaa-Iya' means 'Master of the Forest' (Amo del Monte) in Guaraní, reflecting the deep cultural connection between the native communities and this land.
+[1] It represents the first protected area in the Americas to be established at the initiative of an indigenous people.
+The park territory is also home to Ayoreo and Chiquitano communities, including uncontacted Ayoreo nomadic groups who use portions of the Chaco as their territory.

 Park History

 The establishment of Kaa-Iya in 1995 represented a groundbreaking achievement in conservation and indigenous rights in Bolivia and Latin America broadly.
-The Capitanía del Alto y Bajo Izozog (CABI), the indigenous territorial organization of the Izoceño-Guaraní people, initiated the park's creation after recognizing that formal protection could secure their ancestral lands against encroaching cattle ranches and oil development.
+[1] The Capitanía del Alto y Bajo Izozog (CABI), the indigenous territorial organization of the Izoceño-Guaraní people, initiated the park's creation after recognizing that formal protection could secure their ancestral lands against encroaching cattle ranches and oil development.
 With support from the Wildlife Conservation Society and other partners, indigenous leaders negotiated with the Bolivian government to create a protected area under indigenous territorial authority.
 The resulting co-management arrangement gave CABI unprecedented control over a national park, establishing a model for indigenous-led conservation.
-Initial years focused on establishing management infrastructure, training indigenous park rangers, and developing sustainable use guidelines.
-The park has weathered pressures from hydrocarbon exploration, highway construction proposals, and cattle ranching expansion along its boundaries.
-Indigenous governance has proven remarkably resilient, maintaining protection despite limited government support and numerous external threats.
 Kaa-Iya's success has influenced protected area policy throughout Latin America, demonstrating that indigenous territorial rights and biodiversity conservation can be mutually reinforcing.

 Major Trails And Attractions